Human multitasking: Research

-Some experiments have been done that demonstrate that it is possible to divide one's attention among several tasks, how successfully depends on several factors such as how much practice one has with it or the difficulty of the task.
-Walter Schneider and Robert Shiffrin performed an experiment in which they presented the participants with a memory set, which consists of target stimuli such as the number three.
-After being presented with the memory set they were rapidly shown 20 test frames which contained distractor stimuli.
+Some experiments have been done that demonstrate that it is possible to divide one's attention among several tasks; how successfully depends on several factors such as how much practice one has with it or the difficulty of the task.
+Walter Schneider and Robert Shiffrin performed an experiment in which they presented the participants with a memory set, which consisted of target stimuli such as the number three.
+After being presented with the memory set they were rapidly shown 20 test frames that contained distractor stimuli.
 One of the slides they were shown contained one of the target stimuli from the memory set.
 With each trial, a new memory set and new test frames were presented.
 At the start of the experiment, participants averaged 55% in correctly identifying the target stimuli from the memory set.
 After 900 trials the participants were able to bring the average up to 90%.
 They reported that after about 600 trials the task became automatic and they were able to respond without thinking about it.